rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 # Install RhoMobile Suite
 The RhoMobile Suite allows the development of apps that can run on multiple mobile platforms from a single code base.
 In essence, these apps employ a web-like front end that renders on a platform-specific webkit, which passes device calls through to the underlying hardware.
-Optionally, RhoStudio can build native apps for Android, iOS and Windows Mobile and Windows Phone 8.
+RhoStudio also can build native apps for Android, iOS and Windows Mobile and Windows Phone 8 using the corresponding SDK(s).

-The RhoMobile installer places the Rhodes open-source development framework and the RhoStudio (Eclipse) IDE on the development host system.
-Also included are Zebra's RhoConnect and RhoElements components.
-These optional modules can be used to create apps that connect and sync with one or more back-end systems and/or that support Zebra's enterprise-grade devices.
+At minimum, the RhoMobile installer places the Rhodes open-source development framework and the RhoStudio (Eclipse) IDE on the development host system.
+Also included are Zebra's RhoConnect and RhoElements components, optional modules for creating apps that connect and sync with one or more back-end systems and/or that support Zebra's enterprise-grade devices.
+Native SDKs, if desired, are installed separately.

-RhoMobile also depends on Java, Ruby, Git and other tools.
-Depending on the development host platform, these components are either installed automatically with the main suite or must be installed manually using the platform-specific processes below. **Please read and follow all instructions carefully for a trouble-free installation!**
+RhoMobile depends on Java, Ruby, Git and other tools.
+Depending on the development host platform, these components are either installed automatically with the main suite or must be installed manually using the platform-specific processes below. **Please read and follow all instructions carefully to ensure a trouble-free installation.**

 ## Installing on Windows (32- and 64-bit)
 ### STEP 1: Run the RhoMobile Suite Installer